Be part of something to be proud of...

 • Excellent interpersonal, verbal/presentation, and written communication skills, with the ability to manage several projects simultaneously in a fast-paced environment.

 • Flexible and adaptable; able to work in ambiguous situations and changing/dynamic environment.

 • Proficiency with Microsoft Office applications, as well as knowledge of fundraising databases and research tools.

 • Goal-oriented, entrepreneurial, and enthusiastic, and a responsive flexible working style.

-• Familiarity with planned giving vehicles, a plus.
+• Familiarity with planned giving vehicles is a plus.

-• Travel, evening and weekend work required, with ability to work independently from a home office, or organization’s chapter or regional office.
+• The ability to travel, to include evening and weekend work is required, as is the ability to work independently from a home office, or organization’s chapter or regional office.

 • A Bachelor’s degree from an accredited institution is required; an advanced degree is preferred.